GeoMOER/geoAI/docs/units/_unit01/unit01-02_proximity_does_not_make_relationships.md

 In the following, some methods for calculating distances between spatial objects will be discussed.
 Because of the different way of discretising space, a distinction must be made -as already familiar- between vector and raster data models.

 In the beginning it is often useful to work without spatially restrictive conditions in a first analysis, e.g. when this information is missing.
 The term "proximity"  refers to a certain imprecision.
 Qualitative terms that can be used for this are: "near", "far" or "in the neighbourhood of".
 For representaion and data driven analysis these terms must be objectified and operationalised.
 This measure must therefore be based on a distance concept, e.g. Euclidean distance or travel times.
 In a second interpretative step, it must then be decided which units define this type of proximity.
 In terms of the objective of a question, there are only suitable and less suitable measures, but not right or wrong ones.
-Therefore, it is of central importance to define a meaningful neighbourhood relationship for the objects under investigation.
+Therefore, it is of importance to define a meaningful neighbourhood relationship for the objects under investigation.

 ### Voronoi polygons - dividing space geometrically